GeistDv/Test_Suite/README.md

      Specify if you want to activate the insertion of the test results in Google Spreadsheet.
   - "enable_measurements": "true" or "false"
      Specify if you want collect kubectl measurements data.
-  - "test_type": "transfer" or "transfer-xchain"
+  - "test_type": "transfer" or "transfer-xchain" or "erc20tx"
      Specify the test type (only transfer for now).
   - "rpc": "{rpc_url}"
      Specify the rpc url.